cloudozer/ling/README.md

         ./railing image

-1. Boot the Xen domain and get the familiar Erlang shell:
+1. Boot the the image on Raspberry Pi:

-        xl create -c domain_config
+		TODO

 ### How to build LING from sources?